Sometimes the reason for your low spirits is clear, other times a low mood is a hostile takeover.

 To recap, here are 7 explanations for a low mood, that you could be missing, along with their solutions.

-- basic fears got activated – bring in awareness.
+- Basic fears got activated – bring in awareness (learn the Enneagram).

-- bad company – be by ourselves more, and seek to align yourself with your tribe by being authentic.
+- Bad company – be by ourselves more, and seek more suitable friends.